BusyKid Visa Prepaid Debit Card review

-A free way to let your child spend their allowance — but parental controls are limited.BusyKid is a chore app that allows you to pay your child on a weekly basis for the tasks they complete.
-The BusyKid Visa Prepaid Spend Debit Card is one of the many ways they can use their hard-earned money.
-BusyKid is free to use, but you’ll pay $7.99 every year when you buy the card.
+An inexpensive way to let your child spend their allowance — but parental controls are limited.BusyKid is a chore app that allows you to pay your child on a weekly basis for the tasks they complete.
+With the BusyKid Visa Prepaid Debit Card your child can shop in stores or online.
+The app is free to use for chores and allowance tracking.
+But if you want to access the debit spend card, you’ll need to upgrade to the premium version, which is only $19.99 a year — equivalent to about $1.67 a month.

 Signature transaction fee